 The world has changed dramatically yet some things remain the same.
 The old adage of “It’s Who You Know” still holds true when applying for corporate and community foundation grants (but not government grants).
 This is both fortunate and unfortunate depending on which side of the fence you’re on.
 When your organization is applying for either a corporate or foundation grant, dig around to see if you have any friends, colleagues, or board members who know someone at that corporation or foundation.
 If so, ask them to place a call to their contact to give them a heads-up on the upcoming submission.
 This call serves as a form of relationship cultivation and can go a long way toward your goal of getting funded.
 It could also create an opportunity to have a meeting with a program officer at a corporation or foundation to both vet your program to make sure it’s a good fit and galvanize the relationship.
 And, make sure your grant writer reinforces this connection in the cover letter.
 Bon chance!

+How will you know your program is successful?
 In an era of accountability, measuring the success of your program is critical in the eyes of potential funders.
-How will you know your program is successful?
-Today you must put some effort into answering this question on a grant application.
-Yet in the last-minute scurry of grant preparation, people often don’t give this component enough attention.
+I recommend putting careful consideration into the evaluation plan.
+Often in the last-minute scurry of grant preparation, this section gets short shrift.

-Recently, the Urban Institute and its partners, Child Trends and Social Solutions offer more solutions with an evolving Web site featuring free evaluation tools at www.performwell.org.
+Spend some time researching different evaluation instruments and approaches.
+The Urban Institute and its partners, Child Trends and Social Solutions offers free evaluation tools at www.performwell.org.
 The evidence-based content includes model surveys and assessments in 119 outcome categories and 89 program areas.
-This free portal “is designed to give nonprofits accessible, valid tools for evidence-based measurement of their work,” according to Elizabeth Boris, director of the Center on Nonprofits and Philanthropy at the Urban Institute.
+This free portal “is designed to give nonprofits accessible, valid tools for evidence-based measurement of their work,” says Elizabeth Boris, director of the Center on Nonprofits and Philanthropy at the Urban Institute.

 Have you noticed how our day-to-day parlance changes all the time?
 It’s in constant flux.
 Words are in the air, we hear them, repeat them, and they’re in vogue for a time.
 Perhaps they make their way into the dictionary like “boomerang children.”
 For instance, “sweet” has replaced “awesome,” and suddenly everyone saying “It is what it is…” A few years ago, we constantly heard “At the end of the day….”